Aspen Shops

 221 E. Main St., Aspen

 This charming indie bookstore is the kind of place you go for a vacation read and end up walking out with a stack of historical novels, detective stories, and hard-to-find biographies.
 They also host a children's storytime (a great rainy-day or après-ski activity), as well as a range of literary events for adults—from author readings to a writer's open mic night.
-If you get hungry while browsing, or after an event, head upstairs to their Pyramid Bistro, which is also open late.

 J. Crew (Closed)